mmistakes/so-simple-theme/events/stancon2018/index.md

 If you are staying at the conference facility, Asilomar, then registration for the conference is handled as a part of the room booking process.
 Register/book room at [Asilomar](https://aws.passkey.com/e/49190400).
 More accomidation information below.

 Offsite registration is done via [EventBrite](https://www.eventbrite.com/e/stancon-2018-tickets-38635275148).
+Please do not use this to register and then stay at Asilomar with some cheap deal.
+Our room rate covers a bunch of conference expenses.
 See below for meal costs.